lammps/lammps/doc/src/Tools.rst

 stl_bin2txt tool
 ----------------

-The file stl_bin2txt.cpp converts binary STL files - like they are frequently offered for download on the web - into ASCII format STL files that LAMMPS can read with the :doc:`create_atoms mesh <create_atoms>` or the :doc:`fix smd/wall_surface` commands.
+The file stl_bin2txt.cpp converts binary STL files - like they are frequently offered for download on the web - into ASCII format STL files that LAMMPS can read with the :doc:`create_atoms mesh <create_atoms>` or the :doc:`fix smd/wall_surface <fix_smd_wall_surface>` commands.
 The syntax for running the tool is

 .. code-block:: bash

    stl_bin2txt infile.stl outfile.stl

 which creates outfile.stl from infile.stl.
-This tool must be compiled on a platform compatible with the byteordering that was used to create the binary file.
+This tool must be compiled on a platform compatible with the byte-ordering that was used to create the binary file.
 This usually is a so-called little endian hardware (like x86).